Skip to content

 Your AI says the server is offline: Make sure FeynmanLM is running and your Mac is awake.
 Open Studio → Connect MCP to verify the server status.

-OAuth fails: Double-check that you copied the current OAuth Client ID and OAuth Secret from Connect MCP, and that the OAuth endpoint URLs point at your *.ts.net domain (not feynmanlm.com).
+OAuth fails in another client: Double-check that you copied the current OAuth Client ID and OAuth Secret from Connect MCP, and that the OAuth endpoint URLs point at the same domain as your MCP URL.
+Do not mix a Tailscale MCP URL with feynmanlm.com OAuth endpoints, or a hosted Cloudflare URL with *.ts.net endpoints.

 Gemini OAuth never finishes: Gemini CLI needs to open your local browser and receive the OAuth callback on http://localhost:7777/oauth/callback.
 This won't work in a headless terminal.